St. Louis fall Elite Series

 IMPORTANT RULES and INFORMATION

-1. Pool Play: A strict two-hour time limit will be adhered to in all Pool Play games.
+1. Pool Play: A strict two-hour time limit will be adhered to in all Pool Play games (HS Sandlot Series games will be played at 1:45 game times).
 The game clock will begin immediately following the home plate coaches meeting prior to the game.
-No inning will start after two hours has elapsed.
+No inning will start after two hours (or 1:45 for HS Sandlot Series games) has elapsed.
 The umpires will be the official timers for every game.
 A new inning starts when the last out of the previous inning is made.
 Each team’s pool play schedule will be predetermined.
 Home and away teams will be determined via coin flip during the umpire/coaches meeting prior to the game.
 Teams must adhere to this predetermined designation.
-All pool games tied after 7 innings or the 2 hour time limit (whichever occurs first) will be recorded as a tie.
+All pool games tied after 7 innings or the 2 hour time limit or 1:45 for HS Sandlot Series (whichever occurs first) will be recorded as a tie.
 Tie games will not go into extra innings regardless of remaining time.

 2. Championship Round/Playoffs: A strict two-hour time limit will be used in all games leading up to the Semi-Final and Championship games.
 No time limit will be enforced in the Semi-Final and Championship games.
 In all championship round games leading up to the Championship game, if tied after seven (7) innings, the game will go to the tiebreaker procedures outlined below.
 In the Championship game, there is no tiebreaker.
 This rule is subject to change.
 The home team in bracket play will be determined by the highest seed.